rosasurfer/bfx-core-volume/README.md

 ### Proof that the [BankersFX Core Volume](https://web.archive.org/web/20180412123846/https://www.bankersfx.com/) indicator for MetaTrader4 does not receive any institutional data.

-This project simulates a BankersFX license server and shows that the claim the indicator is feeded by institutional order data is not true.
-In fact BankersFX charges money for a modified MACD which uses the underlying price data.
+This project simulates a BankersFX license server.
+It shows that the claim that the indicator is linked to an institutional data feed is not true.
+In fact, BankersFX charge money for an oscillator that uses only the client's price data.

 Demonstration
 -------------
 The project is hosted on a [demo server](http://bfx.rosasurfer.com/).
 The indicator is included and can be downloaded [here](etc/mql4).
 It consists of an MQL4 indicator and an MQL4 library.
 To use the indicator with the demo server add the line

 ```138.201.82.87  www.bankersfx.com```